DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-Steps I Took:
+# H1 Steps I Took:

-1.)
-Set up an Ubuntu 16.04 VM in VirtualBox on Mac OSX
+1. Set up an Ubuntu 16.04 Virtual Machine in VirtualBox on Mac OSX

-2.)
-Sign up for Datadog, using "Datadog Recruiting Candidate" in the "Company" field.
+2. Sign up for Datadog, using "Datadog Recruiting Candidate" in the "Company" field.

-3.)
-Bonus Question: What is the agent?
+**Bonus Question: What is the agent?**
 The DataDog Agent is a program that runs on one's host (can also run in Docker or a VM) that aggregates events and methods, and sends them to DataDog.
 It is composed of three parts, which are, in turn, controlled and coordinated by a supervisor process.
--The collector (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)
+*The collector (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)
--Dogstatsd (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics) -Forwarder (a program that aggregates data from the collector and dogstatsd to present to DataDog)
+*Dogstatsd (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics) *Forwarder (a program that aggregates data from the collector and dogstatsd to present to DataDog)

-4.)
+3.)
 Installed the DataDog agent for Ubuntu: root@zaps-VirtualBox:~# DD_API_KEY=d5ed33bc1830f93767bbc1a16056ca95 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)"

   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current